|

 the Attalos all the way to Ano Petralona.
 (I ran actually) But the only person there was an Albanian cleaning lady.
 She told me to come back later.
 I came back later several times.
 Finally I spotted the owner coming back from the market with bags of fresh vegetables (good sign right?).
 He asked me to wait in the foyer while he went into the kitchen.
 I was really sweating it out too.
 He returned with the camera and a big smile on his face, though not as big as the smile on mine.
 I was almost weeping with happiness.

 Not over the camera but the earrings.
 I had spent hours rehearsing how I would tell Andrea I had lost them.
 When I was able to admit what happened she told me they were worthless.
 Oh well.
-At least I had my camera and that's when I took this photo of Kostas, the owner of the taverna.
-If you see him tell him thanks again from me.
+At least I had my camera.
 The Taverna is popular and reservations are a good idea.
 You can call 210 346-7555.
 You should just write the name and address on a piece of paper and give it to a taxi

-(split-pea dip).
-Lots of stuff for vegetareans too.
-The whole neighborhood is full of cafes and restaurants that few tourists ever see.
+whole neighborhood is full of cafes and restaurants that few tourists ever see.
 Check out Chez Lucien Rotisserie and French Cuisine, probably the best small French restaurant in Athens and it is definitely small.
-They have a large communal table that seats about 8 to 10 people and a couple smaller tables and thats it so try to get there by 8pm if you want a table.
+They have a large communal table that seats about 8 to 10 people and a couple smaller tables and that's it so try to get there by 8pm if you want a table.
+Also rumor has it that Stratos, the owner-chef of a couple of my favorite Psiri

 |